ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-weblinks.md

 ## Description

-The Weblinks module will display weblinks from within the Weblinks component.
+The *Weblinks* module display links from the Weblinks component.

 ### Common Elements